barryclark/jekyll-now/_posts/2017-10-7-Media-school.md

 A sure way to engage your audience is to engage them.
 Make them laugh, make them cry, make them think!
 Use their imagination to provoke a reaction.
 If you have the time, ask them something or let them do something.
 Your audience is already sitting there listing for an hour and will have to remain there for quite a while longer.
 Keep them entertained!

 One tip is to make use of a 3D object to show during your presentation.
 Do you study the bacterial community at the roots of strawberry plants?
-Bring a plant and show then the roots, as one of my competitors has done.
+Bring a plant and show them the roots, as one of my competitors has done.
 If I see you doing something, I can imagine doing it myself.

 ## Tell a story!